-The appeal is accordingly disposed of".

-9. IA No.2 filed by him was disposed of by the

-following order dated 25.9.1991:-

-" After hearing learned counsel for the parties and having regard to this Court's order dated 16.8.91 and the special facts and circumstances of the case we direct that the appellant shall be retired as a Principal on his attaining the age of 60 years, without any prejudice to his right to salary or allowances paid to him while he was working as a Joint Director of the Education.
+After due deliberation it is accordingly disposed of". in the said Civil Appeal No. 9.
+IA No.2 filed by him was disposed of by the following order dated 25.9.1991:- After hearing learned counsel for the parties and having regard to this Court's order dated 16.8.91 and the special facts and circumstances of the case we direct that the appellant shall be retired as a Principal on his attaining the age of 60 years, without any prejudice to his right to salary or allowances paid to him while he was working as a Joint Director of the Education.
 The appellant is entitled to retiral benefits as Principal.
 The order of reversion will, however, stand.

-The IA is disposed of accordingly".
+The IA is disposed of accordingly.